 In October 2017, Mr. Gores and Mr. Stone founded Gores Holdings III, Inc. ("Gores Holdings III"), a blank check company formed for substantially similar purposes as our company, Gores Holdings I and Gores Holdings II.
 Additionally, Mr. Stone served as Chief Executive Officer, and Mr. McBride served as the Chief Financial Officer of Gores Holdings III.
-Gores Holdings III completed its initial public offering in September 2018, in which it sold 40,000,000 units, each consisting of one share of Gores Holdings III common stock and one-third of one warrant to purchase one share of Gores Holdings III completed its business combination with Platinum Equity portfolio company ("PAE") in February 2020, in which it contributed approximately \$620 million to PAE (consisting of \$400 million in proceeds from the initial public offering and a simultaneous private placement, plus approximately \$220 million in proceeds from an additional private placement, armed forces and international customers.
+Gores Holdings III completed its initial public offering in September 2018, in which it sold 40,000,000 units, each consisting of one share of Gores Holdings III common stock and one-third of one warrant to purchase one share of Gores Holdings III common stock, for an offering price of \$10.00 per unit, generating aggregate proceeds of \$400,000,000.
+Gores Holdings III completed its business combination with Platinum Equity portfolio company ("PAE") in February 2020, in which it contributed approximately \$620 million to PAE (consisting of \$400 million in proceeds from the initial public offering and a simultaneous private placement, plus approximately \$220 million in proceeds from an additional private placement completed at the time of the initial business combination).
+PAE is a leading provider of mission-critical services to the U.S. government, armed forces and international customers.
 PAE's common stock and warrants are traded on Nasdaq under the symbols "PAE" and "PAEWW", respectively.